bogas04/SikhJS/README.md

 - [x] Complete Gurmukhi Nitnem.
 - [x] Baanis stored as markdown files for easier parsing.

+## v0.3.0 and earlier
+- The project [pivoted](https://github.com/bogas04/SikhJS/issues/32) from being an Electron app to being a web-app in favour of [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) and [Add To Desktop](https://www.thurrott.com/cloud/65582/google-retiring-chrome-app-launcher-windows) features.
+- You can still download the [binary](https://github.com/bogas04/SikhJS/releases/tag/beta3) however.

 # Credits
 Thanks to
 * Guru Sahib for giving me talent and skill.